 Yes.
 They are largely considered type III non discharge waste treatment systems.
 Simple bucket systems are generally considered 'waste containment' systems, not waste treatment ones, and are not regulated.

 4) How often do you have to empty it?

 Hard to answer accurately.
 It depends, of course, on it's use.
-Using a simple bucket system with no urine separation, the two of us wind up emptying the toilet about every week in winter (when we're on the boat most of the time and not hanging out on shore).
+Using a simple bucket system with no urine separation, the two of us wind up emptying the toilet about every two or three days in winter (when we're on the boat most of the time and not hanging out on shore).
 Urine separation will extend your time and cut down on the biomass you need to add to keep the waste mass dry, but do note that you'll have to find somewhere to dump the urine.
 Parenthetically, most of smell from pretty much all toilet systems is from urine, not solid waste.